OU-Libraries/cdm-util-scripts/README.md

 You'll need to have Python and the Python `requests` library installed (`pip install requests`).

+All these scripts will give help if asked via `python SCRIPTNAME -h`.

 ## csv2json.py

 `csv2json.py` accepts a CSV, TSV or other delimited file and transposes its rows into a list of JSON objects with column headers as keys, hopefully suitable for use with the Washington State Library's [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher) metadata `edit` action.